Northern York County School District

 The Northern York County School District is a midsized, suburban public school district in York County, Pennsylvania.
 It includes the Boroughs of Dillsburg, Franklintown, and Wellsville; as well as the Townships of Carroll, Franklin, Monaghan, Warrington, and Washington.
 The school district has a population of 20,023, according to a 2005 local census.
 By 2010, the district's population had increased to 21,108 people.
 The educational attainment levels for the Northern York County School District population (25 years old and over) were 91.9% high school graduates and 29.8% college graduates.

+Northern York County School District was founded in 1905 when a high school course was instituted.
+The original administration building was created in 1914, which also served as elementary and secondary education.
+In 1953, it then split students into the Northern York Joint Junior-Senior High School.
+A senior high school was also created, which served its purpose until 2002, where the new Northern High School was built directly across from it.
+The senior high school now serves as the administration building.
+The older high school is now currently the Northern Middle school.

 According to the Pennsylvania Budget and Policy Center, 20.6% of the district's pupils lived at 185% or below the Federal Poverty level as shown by their eligibility for the federal free or reduced price school meal programs in 2012.
 In 2009, the district residents' per capita income was $22,758, while the median family income was $55,258.
 In the Commonwealth, the median family income was $49,501 and the United States median family income was $49,445, in 2010.
 In York County, the median household income was $58,745.
 By 2013, the median household income in the United States rose to $52,100.